viking-saver/windows-itpro-docs/windows/security/book/identity-protection-passwordless-sign-in.md

 - [PIN reset][LINK-15]

-### Windows Hello for Business multi-factor unlock
+### Multi-factor unlock

-For organizations that need an extra layer of sign-in security, multi-factor unlock enables IT admins to configure Windows by requiring a combination of two unique trusted signals to sign in.
+For organizations that need an extra layer of sign-in security, multi-factor unlock enables IT admins to configure Windows to require a combination of two unique trusted signals to sign in.
 Trusted signal examples include a PIN or biometric data (face or fingerprint) combined with either a PIN, Bluetooth, IP configuration, or Wi-Fi.

 Multi-factor unlock is useful for organizations who need to prevent information workers from sharing credentials or need to comply with regulatory requirements for a two-factor authentication policy.